-The amount that a self-employed person can declare as a deduction in their wage tax return if they possess an R&D Declaration and carry out at least 500 R&D hours in the calendar year concerned.
-The R&D tax credit is defined in Article 3.77 of the 2001 Wage Tax Act (Wet Inkomstenbelasting 2001).
+The amount that a self-employed person can declare as a deduction in their income tax return if they possess an R&D Declaration and carry out at least 500 R&D hours in the calendar year concerned.
+The R&D tax credit is defined in Article 3.77 of the Income Tax Act 2001.